Manure Applicator Certification Program

-- Attend the 3-hour workshop scheduled annually in January and offered at most County Extension Offices.
-See the list of training locations in the link at the right.
+- Attend the 3-hour commercial satellite downlink scheduled annually in January and offered at most county Extension offices.
+See the list of 2014 locations in the link at the right.

 - View the 3-hour training DVD at your county Extension office, or

 - Schedule an appointment to take (and pass) the applicator exam at your local DNR field office.